Nick9707/Polls_App/README.md

 # Polls App with Django
-App which allows you to create Polls
+App which allows you to make your own cool polls.

 # Install
 1) Download repo